vfjodorovs12/maining-st-module/README.md

 # Mining Module for EVE SeAT

 # The module is under development and has not been tested!!!
+# as soon as the module is tested it will be in the branch - stable

 This module provides mining tracking functionality for EVE SeAT.